JessemanGray/RedThread/README.md

 # RedThread
 A tool to trace and analyze most popular reddit threads.
-Some light sentiment analysis.